Custom B2B Features Deliver Extraordinary Versatility

 - Disseminating specific instructions to all the relevant manufacturing, warehousing, administrative, distributing and shipping stakeholders

-- Integrating specifications with CRM, ERP and IT infrastructure
+- Integrating specifications with CRM, ERP, and IT infrastructure, including the B2B procurement platform

 - Interfacing with company catalogs and CPQ software for pricing